axelrindle/wog/README.md

 - The `-d` will start the container as a daemon in the background.

 - The `--rm` parameter instructs docker to remove the container as soon as it exits.
-3. Store all configuration in the `wog` volume.
-This includes the following files:

-   1. `.env`

 ## License